sbrl/applause-cli/README.md

 `integer`	| An integer (`parseInt(value, 10)` is used)
 `float`		| A floating-point number (`parseFloat(value)` is used) `boolean`	| A boolean `true`/`false` value.
 Unlike other types, arguments with this type do not take an explicit value on the cli (e.g. `--foo bar`) - rather their presence on the CLI sets the value to `true`.
 This can be overridden though with `argument.has_value = true`.
+`date`		| Parse the string as a date with `new Date(value)` `<function>`| Pass a function to do custom parsing.
+The function provided will be called with a single argument - the value that needs parsing.
+The return value will be considered the parsed value.

 In addition, a function can be passed instead of a string defining the type of an argument, and that function will be called with a single argument to parse values instead: